 How January Became the ‘New Year’

-So, if the agreed calendar new year doesn’t match your vibe, feel free to skip its invented obligations.
-Turn over your new leaves in May when the fresh green leaves are actually on the trees!
+So, if the agreed new year in January doesn’t match your vibe, feel free to skip its invented obligations.
+You can turn over your new leaves in May when the fresh green leaves are actually on the trees!
 Or in October when they start to glow orange and fall off (easier to turn!)
 Just don’t let the calendar get you down…

 However, as we said, January culture is persuasive.
 And to be honest, it’s never a bad time to turn over some new leaves — there’s no time like the present — and presently it is January!
 And, as we know how hard it is, we’ve decided to share some tips, tricks, encouragement and magical thinking to help you stay on track.
-Of course you don’t have to only do these in January, but they will definitely help you to get through these last couple of winter months before spring shows up…
+Of course these tips are not restricted to January, but they will definitely help you to get through these last couple of winter months before spring shows up…

 Remember To Look Back, As Well As Forward

-The Roman god Janus, who the month of January is named after has two faces — one looking forward and one looking back.
+The Roman god Janus (who the month of January is named after) has two faces — one looking forward and one looking back.
 He is the god of beginnings and endings, of doorways and thresholds, time and transitions.
-This January why not locate yourself in your present by reflecting back on the past year?
+This January why not locate yourself in the present by reflecting back on the past year?
 What did you achieve?
 What do you wish had been different?
 Who did you say hello to?
 And who did you say goodbye to?
 You could even note down 5 things that you learned that you want to take with you into the new year.

-But as Janus reminds us, we cannot live only in the past.
-We must also be looking forward to the year to come.
-What we want to achieve, what we want to learn, our hopes and fears.
-It’s also a nice ritual to write these things down to manifest them for the year ahead.
+But as Janus reminds us, we cannot live in the past.
+We must also be looking forward to the incoming year.
+What do we want to achieve?
+What we want to learn?
+How do we identify our hopes and fears?
+Writing these things down can become a useful and enriching ritual.

-While looking both ways, remember that our past choices and future dreams all come together to create your present self.
-Who is the most important version of yourself!
+While looking both ways, we remember that our past choices and future dreams all come together to create our present self.
+The most important version of the self!
 We must look both back and forward to see where we’ve come from and where we want to go, but we must also live in the moment.
 Use this cold month to locate yourself, without distraction.

 Make ‘Soft’ Resolutions

-If you gotta make resolutions, then make them realistic — make them something you can actually achieve!
+If you’ve gotta make resolutions, then make them realistic — something you can actually achieve!
 Things that you don’t dread actually doing.
 Crazy thought, huh?
 Little positive changes can be great for our overall state of mind.
 Setting habits and intentions rather than goals are the order of the day.
-Sustainable things that will last past the end of this month.
+Sustainable changes that will last past the end of this month.

 Say you want to get more active — that’s a goal to last a lifetime, not just a January.
-Hitting the gym, with weight and stamina goals might be your thing, but for many people it’s not realistic.
+Hitting the gym, with weight and stamina goals is great but it’s not for everyone.
 If the gym bunny life is not for you, you can instead make a soft resolution.

 For example, schedule a weekly walk around the park with a good friend — that way you have the incentive of socialising whilst exercising.
 Both catching up with a friend and moving your body releases endorphins.
 It’s two birds, one stone.